rlugojr/linkurious-enterprise-manual/Administration/Managing_users.md

 Finally, check the option **"Send cypher queries to the graph (read)"** to enable users of this group to run custom Cypher query the graph database.
 Cypher is the SQL for graph databases, and is available in the Neo4j graph database.
 It provides a powerful syntax to extract advanced patterns or to edit the database.
 This feature will be available to the users in the visualization **Workspace** under the menu **Find > Patterns**.
 You can learn Cypher on [neo4j.com](http://neo4j.com/developer/cypher-query-language/).

 <div class="alert alert-warning">
-  It is possible to reveal the structure of the graph with cypher queries even if the user group cannot read all nodes.
+  Users may reveal the structure of the graph with cypher queries even if they cannot READ all nodes due to the restrictions set on their user groups.
 Some very complex queries may also make the graph database unstable, so be careful when granting your users the right to run custom queries.
 </div>

 <div class="alert alert-danger">
-  Users may delete your data by mistake if they can run WRITE queries directly on the graph database.
-We recommend to enable this feature in development environment only, and to disable it for graph databases in production.
-Create a specific user group with a few people in it to limit the access to this super-power.
+  Users may delete your data by mistake when they run WRITE queries on the graph database.
+We recommend to enable this feature in development environments only, and to disable it for graph databases in production.
+It is good practice to create a specific user group with the fewest people possible in it.
 </div>